cube-drone/rt0/players-guide/src/player/generated/magician.md

 **Corruption Upgrade: Mark 3 Corruption Points on Magic Wand to Unlock it.**

-* Instead of playing a Page of Cups on Cups and Balls, you may play the Page of Wands:
+* You may also play a Wand on Cups and Balls.
-   * While the Page of Wands is on Cups and Balls:
+* While a Wand is on Cups and Balls:
-   * All cards now count as any suit, as well as counting as their original suit and value.
+    * All cards now count as Wands, as well as their original suit.
+    * This includes Major Arcana: A Justice, for example, counts as a "11 of Wands".

 ### Three Card Monte
 _Your nimble mind helps you rearrange your thoughts as easily as if they were cards._

 _Corruption Upgrade: Is This Your Card_

-* Place any card of suit Cups on Three Card Monte
+* Place any "3" on Three Card Monte
+* Draw three cards face-down from your deck.
+Hand them to the GM.
+* The GM will show you one card, then mix it with the other two.
+* Choose one of the three cards.
+If it is the card you saw, you may add it to your hand, treating it as a Magician.
+* If it is not the card you saw, add it to your hand.
-* Discard two cards from hand, and draw three cards.
+* Shuffle the other two cards back into your deck.
-* Discard any cards on Three Card Monte at the end of the turn.

 ### Is This Your Card
 _It's just a little sleight of hand._

 **Corruption Upgrade: Mark 3 Corruption Points on Is This Your Card to Unlock it.**

-* At any time during your turn:
-   * Name any single card from your deck.
-   * Draw 4 cards.
+* When Three Card Monte's effect triggers, after drawing the face-down cards, but before the GM shows you one:
+   * You may guess which card is the one that will be revealed.
+   * If you are correct, you do not need to play the game: the card is immediately added to your hand, treating it as a Magician.
-   * If the named card is not among the drawn cards, take 1 Corruption Point.
+   * If you are incorrect, the game proceeds as normal, but if you lose AND the card you guessed is not one of the three cards, take 1 Corruption Point.
-   * If The Tower is one of the drawn cards, take 1 Corruption Point.
-   * Is This Your Card cannot be used more than once per turn.

 ### Disappearing Act
 _Poof._

 _Corruption Upgrade: Smoke and Mirrors_

-* Place The Moon on Disappearing Act.
+* Place The Moon or The Devil on Disappearing Act.
-* Discard The Moon on any time during your turn to:
+* If there is a card on Disappearing Act, the next time you would take damage, instead
+   * Discard a card from Disappearing Act.
+   * Take no damage
    * Move to any Zone in the current combat.

 ### Smoke & Mirrors
 _One moment you're there, the next you're gone._

 **Corruption Upgrade: Mark 3 Corruption Points on Smoke & Mirrors to Unlock it.**

-* You may discard The Moon from Disappearing Act at any time, even on an Adversary's turn.
-   * If you do, move to any Zone in the current combat
-   * Take no damage for the remainder of the round.
-   * Take 1 Corruption Point.
+* Take 1 Corruption Point to activate Smoke & Mirrors.
+* While Smoke & Mirrors is active:
+   * Any time Disappearing Act would prevent damage, instead deal that damage to the attacker.